apache/incubator-weex/doc/components/slider.md

 **Notes:** A `<scroller>` can be used as a root element or a embed element.
 The scoll direction of this component is column, and it can't be changed.

-### Subcomponents
+### Child Components

-It supports all kinds of weex components as its slides, especially the `indicator` component which can be used only as a subcomponent of `slider`.
+It supports all kinds of weex components as its slides, especially the `indicator` component which can be used only as a child component of `slider`.

 ### Attributes